techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 - 2017-09-28-developing-restful-apis-with-python-and-flask
 ---

-**TL;DR:** Throughout this  tutorial we'll be using Django, Django REST framework and Vue.js to develop a CRUD (Create, Read, Update and Delete) application with a REST API back-end and a Vue.js front-end.
-The API will be consumed using the Axios client and JWT authentication will be handled by Auth0.
+**TL;DR:** Throughout this series, you'll be using Django, Django REST framework, and Vue.js to develop an application with a REST API back-end and a Vue.js front-end.
+The API will be consumed by the Vue.js front-end with the help of the Axios client library and JWT authentication will be handled by Auth0.

-We are going to start by installing the project's requirements then bootstrap the Django and the Vue.js projects.
+You are going to start by installing all the project's requirements, then you will bootstrap the Django and the Vue.js sub-projects.

-You can find the source code of the demo project we will  create throughout this tutorial series in this [Github repository](https://github.com/techiediaries/django-auth0-vue)
+You can find the final source code of the demo project that you will create in this [GitHub repository](https://github.com/techiediaries/django-auth0-vue).

 ---